ENGLISH 211

 Late Work

-Your paper is due BY the due date.
-It is due in class by the beginning of the period.
-In an emergency, send it by a friend or upload it to my Blackboard drop-box.
+Your paper is due ON or BEFORE the due date.
 You can turn it in any time until the due date.
-After that, the grade drops 5 points per calendar day (including weekends and holidays), regardless of the reason for its being late.
+After that, the grade drops 5 points per period.

 Graded Material